The Basset Hound Club of

 At the bottom of the box we have emergency collars for each of our dogs.
 We chose to buy a bright yellow collar for each dog that just snaps on.
 Mary suggested selecting a uniform color for all dogs that we own.
 That makes our dogs easy to spot in a group.
 Any bright color will work.
 The collars we selected snap on rather easily.
 There isn’t a buckle to fumble with.
 Attached to each collar is a tag with our names and cell phone numbers.
 While we do have regular collars for each of our dogs with their names and our telephone numbers we added these to the emergency box so that each dog would have a matching collar that is easy to recognize and an ID tag even if we couldn’t get to the laundry room where we hang their regular collars.
 In and emergency if at all possible each dog would wear both collars.
 Yes, we have more collars than we have dogs in case we have a litter of younger bassets when an emergency occurs.
 It’s better to have extras than not enough.

 Since these pictures were taken we have added some items to the box.
 They include portable battery operated radio, some emergency lights, a whistle, a note pad, regular ink pens, a small first aid kit for people, a collapsable water bowl (yes, we need more), poop bags and plastic trash can bags for sanitation purposes.
 We also have at least one flashlight with fresh batteries in each of our vehicles.
+There are also several walkie talkies in the box with extra batteries.
+These radios could be used even when we're on the road as well as if we somehow get separated during an emergency because cell coverage may be interrupted.

 We have also readied other emergency materials for our dogs.